 CHANGELOG file.

-Copyright and Licence Notices in Source Code
+Copyright and licence notices in source code.

-A simple copyright line and a licence indicator may be placed in the header of every source file, as shown in the example below; replace the text in angle brackets with the appropriate information.
-While not mandatory, these notices can be useful if you anticipate that individual project files may be accessed, reused or modified independently, and you are concerned that users or modifiers might overlook or not receive the project-level copyright and licence information.

-/* Copyright (c) <Year> <Copyright Holder>

-* This code is released under <Licence Name>.
-See file LICENSE or visit <Licence URL>

-* for full licence details.

-*/

 Placement of Information

-The README file is the primary starting point and is, therefore, emphasised by GitHub.
-It includes a description of the software along with licensing information.
-Hyperlinks in README files can connect users to external resources such as the full licence text, project website or funding details.
-In online platforms such as GitLab, GitHub or the GÉANT Software Catalogue, relevant information may be linked in the project’s profile or description.
+The README file is the primary starting point and is therefore emphasised by GitHub by showing its content upon opening the project’s root folder.
+It includes a software description that should summarise all key information, including the copyright and licence.
+Hyperlinks in README files can direct users to additional details and external resources such as the full licence text, project website or funding details.
+Online platforms like GitLab, GitHub or the GÉANT Software Catalogue may link relevant information in the project’s profile or description.

-It is essential to create or review and update the copyright statement.
+Creating or reviewing and updating the copyright statement is essential.
 Typically, a COPYRIGHT file should indicate that the software is copyrighted by GÉANT, NRENs or other organisations.
-The copyright holder should also be specified within the README file, and sometimes within the LICENSE file if there is a placeholder for this in the licence text or it is otherwise required by the licence, or in copyright notices within headers of source files.
+The copyright holder should also be specified within the README and, if present, NOTICE file, and sometimes within the LICENSE file if there is a placeholder for copyright in the licence text, or in headers of source files.
+Providing the copyright statement in the LICENSE file is standard only for MIT, BSD and ISC licences.

+The licence usually requires its full text to be provided with the project, typically in the LICENSE file.
+While this text explains available licensing options and how they should be declared, it is typically not modified to indicate specific options used in a project.
+Instead, a statement declaring that the named project is licensed under the chosen licence should be in README and, if present, NOTICE, along with applied licence options.
+The NOTICE file should also contain disclaimers if applicable.

-Contributors are acknowledged in the AUTHORS file, providing a list of individuals or entities who have contributed to the software and who may be grouped by type (e.g., code, documentation, testing).
+Contributors are acknowledged in the AUTHORS file, listing individuals or entities contributing to the software and possibly categorising them (code, documentation, testing, etc.).
 The source code repository, if regularly used, tracks contributions and may provide information for the AUTHORS file.
-COPYRIGHT, NOTICE or CONTRIBUTORS files sometimes acknowledge the project team and individual contributors and authors.
-It is better to adhere to the AUTHORS file, unless this information is already provided elsewhere in the existing software.
+COPYRIGHT, NOTICE or CONTRIBUTORS files may acknowledge the project team and individual contributors and authors, but it is best to adhere to the AUTHORS file for data on individuals unless this information is already provided elsewhere.

-Funding information may be mentioned in the README, COPYRIGHT and AUTHORS files.
-It may include logos or links to websites of sponsors or grant providers.
-It should be transparently disclosed if funding influences project direction or goals, which is certainly the case for the developments in GÉANT.
-The information about EC funding is obligatory if the code was developed with the money provided by the EC.
-Acknowledgement of funders might also be included in the detailed documentation.
+Funding information may appear in README, NOTICE, AUTHORS or COPYRIGHT files and may include logos or sponsor/grant provider website links.
+It should transparently disclose if funding influences project direction or goals, which is certainly the case for the developments in GÉANT.
+EC funding information is obligatory if the code was developed using the EC funds.
+Acknowledgement of funders should also appear in detailed documentation.

-Contribution guidelines are documented in the README or CONTRIBUTING file.
-These guidelines specify how new contributors can engage with the project, submit changes (including committing, branching, testing and releasing), and adhere to the project’s coding standards and licensing requirements.
+Contribution guidelines are documented in README or CONTRIBUTING files, specifying how contributors can engage with the project, submit changes (including committing, branching, testing and releasing) and adhere to the project’s coding standards and licence.
 They may link to templates, coding style profiles or guidelines and specific instructions for different kinds of contributions.

-Software, its licence, associated background IP and sideground IP should be recorded in the GÉANT IP Register.
-This is done by the licensing team and the IPR Coordinator.
+Software, its licence, associated background IP and sideground IP should be recorded in the GÉANT IP Register by the licensing team and IPR Coordinator.

-Modules located in subfolders may have their own licences.
-They should include a separate LICENSE file in each subfolder containing a module with a different licence from that of the main project and provide any necessary attribution or copyright notices for that module.
-It is crucial to provide this information for subprojects or folders if it differs from what is stated in the main project or the root folder.
-If their other important information is also different, it should be provided in their respective folders in the same manner as for the main project.
+Modules in subfolders may have their own licences.
+They should include a separate LICENSE file in each subfolder with a different licence from the main project, along with necessary attribution or copyright notices.
+This information is crucial for subprojects or folders if differing from the main project or root folder.
+Other important information that differs for subprojects should be provided in their respective folders similar to the main project.